Avngarde/LinkPlayer/README.md

 # LinkPlayer
-A cross-platform application that will play music from our youtube and soundcloud links
+A cross-platform application that will play music from our youtube and soundcloud links.
+Currently Windows only